AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 }
 ```

-As can be seen, the information contained in `choices` is consistent with the basic usage content, which includes the specific content of ChatGPT's responses to multiple dialogues, allowing it to answer corresponding questions based on multiple dialogue contents.
+As can be seen, the information contained in `choices` is consistent with the basic usage content, which includes the specific content of ChatGPT's responses to multiple dialogues, allowing for answers to corresponding questions based on multiple dialogue contents.

 ## Integrating OpenAI-Python

-The upstream of the OpenAI Chat Completion API service is the official OpenAI service.
-For details, please refer to the official [OpenAI-Python](https://github.com/openai/openai-python).
+The upstream of the OpenAI Chat Completion API service is the official OpenAI service, which can be viewed in the official [OpenAI-Python](https://github.com/openai/openai-python).
 This article will briefly introduce how to use the services provided by the official.

-1. First, you need to set up a local `Python` environment, which can be searched on Google.
+1. First, set up a local `Python` environment, this process can be searched on Google.
-2. Download and install a development environment, such as the VSCode editor.
+2. Download and install the development environment, such as installing the VSCode editor.
 3. Configure the `OpenAI` environment variables.

 - In the project folder, create a file named `.env` and save it.